forcedotcom/Einstein-GPT-for-Developers/README.md

 ### Setup and Installation

-**See the [Einstein GPT for Developers User Guide](https://github.com/forcedotcom/Einstein-GPT-for-Developers/wiki) to get started.** Check out the video below for an overview of the product and getting started process!
+**See the [Einstein GPT for Developers User Guide](https://github.com/forcedotcom/Einstein-GPT-for-Developers/wiki) to get started.** Check out the video below for an overview of the product and getting started (set up & installation) process!

 <br>